minetest-mods-camp/teleport_potion/README.md

 Change log:

+- 1.0 - Added changes by maybe_dragon to bookmark teleport destination before using pads and potions
 - 0.9 - Update to newer functions, requires Minetest 0.4.16 to work.
 - 0.8 - Teleport pads now have arrows showing direction player will face after use
 - 0.7 - Can now enter descriptions for teleport pads e.g. (0,12,0,Home)